jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 ### RRDs::update ERROR: opening ...
 Permission denied
 There is a problem writing to the RRD directory.
-This is somewhat out of scope of LibreNMS, but make sure that file permissions and SELinux labels allow the smokeping user to write to the directory.
+This is somewhat out of scope of KartsNMS, but make sure that file permissions and SELinux labels allow the smokeping user to write to the directory.

 If you're using RRDCacheD, make sure that the permissions are correct there too,